Yeah I know that the essay is a little too long, but the requirement is that the writing should be more than 900 words long :D

 It has also been said, “Not everything that is learned is contained in books.”
 Compare and contrast knowledge gained from experience with knowledge gained from books.
 In your opinion, which source is more important?
 Why?

 However, knowledge gained from books cannot be compared with that gained from experience.
 I say that because books provide us with many theories and conception, but they cannot give us opportunities to practice those things.
-[Isn't that a comparison?
-Be careful of saying that two things can't be compared, and then comparing them.]
 People say that “Practice makes perfect”, indeed, only by practicing can you deeply understand what are mentioned in books, we can see what we read with our own eyes, this can excite us and make us more engaged in the knowledge that we have read.
 Both books and experiences provide us with knowledge, but the ways we approach the knowledge are different and what we get are different, too.

 Books contain knowledge which is arranged and selected carefully from what authors think about real life.
 So they are easy to follow and understood.
 When reading books, readers only need to understand what is demonstrated on papers.
 In contrast, when actually practice in your real life, you need to observe, think and brainstorm very much to get the quintessential information.
 Nevertheless, even when you can carry out the process of practicing smoothly, you may still draw a wrong conclusion, and no one can tell you about that, all you can do is compare your result with the real life so that you can realize the mistake.
 The risk of getting wrong conception is apparent, which makes practicing for experiences the most interesting yet difficult way to get knowledge.